The Footsteps of Jesus

 the 106th Psalm.
 "Both we and our ancestors have sinned.
 We have done wrong!

 We have acted wickedly!
-Our ancestors in Egypt were not impressed by the
+Our ancestors in Egypt gave no thought to His

-Lord's miracles.
-They soon forgot his many acts of kindness to them.
+miracles; they soon forgot His many acts of kindness to them.
+Instead, they

-Instead, they rebelled against him at the Red Sea.
-Even so, he saved them—
+rebelled against Him at the Red Sea.
+Even so, He saved them — to defend the

-to defend the honor of his name and to demonstrate his mighty power.
-He
+honor of His name and to demonstrate His mighty power.
+He commanded the Red

-their enemies and redeemed them from their foes.
-Then the water returned and
+redeemed them from their foes.
+Then the water returned and covered their

-covered their enemies; not one of them survived.
-Then at last his people
+enemies; not one of them survived.
+Then at last His people believed His

 Such was the impression which His mercies produced.
 With